123Labs-96/RaspSetup/README.md

 **RaspSetup** is a lightweight automation tool for **Raspberry Pi OS**, developed by **Orwae Enterprise LLC**.
 It updates your system, installs essentials, and offers a **Whiptail UI** for simple setup.
 Future versions will include a full app for enhanced management and customization.
+Anyone can download, modify, and use RaspSetup.
+We welcome contributions.

 ---